The Canadian Anti-Doping Program

-The final version of the 2015 Canadian Anti-Doping Program (CADP) is now available.
-The 2015 Canadian Anti-Doping Program (CADP) continues the Canadian effort in the fight against doping in sport.
-The 2015 CADP is in all respects compliant with the World Anti-Doping Code and all International Standards.
-Adopting Sport Organizations in Canada will be fully compliant with the Code.
+The Canadian Anti-Doping Program (CADP) continues the Canadian effort in the fight against doping in sport.
+The CADP is in all respects compliant with the World Anti-Doping Code and all International Standards.
+CSIO has adopted and vigorously supports the CADP.
+Adopting Sport Organizations in Canada are fully compliant with the WADA Code.

 Canadian Centre for Ethics in Sport (CCES)